GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/index.md

 # Course features

-Given the actual COVID-19 situation, this course is intended as a blended learning module in our study program and will be conducted online-only upon further notice.
-The instructors will set up a digital meeting room for the official duration of the course on a weekly basis (Wednesdays, 10:15 - 14:00, **starting 22.4.2020**).
+This course runs on a weekly basis (Tuesdays, 09:00 - 12:00, **starting 16.04.2024**).
 Course units will consist of one topic (see table below), different ways of their practical application in R and an exercise for applying your new skills.
 The topics will be presented as online readers, screencasts, videos or collections of blog posts and examples of other researchers.
-You can do the exercises at your own pace and we will discuss them on the following Wednesday.
+You can do the exercises at your own pace and we will discuss them on the following Tuesday.
 Further there will we a forum and chat group to discuss organizational matters and questions.
-We expect to resume presence teaching sometime during the semester.
-Participants will be informed by email as soon as possible when the situation changes.

 Organizational matters and further details will be discussed during our first digital kick-off session, for which all participants (those who joined the course via [MARVIN](https://marvin.uni-marburg.de){:target="_blank"}) will be invited by email.